 The exposure of the documentary, as well as men’s netball across Australia, New Zealand and the UK has been increasing exponentially in recent months with calls to include the sport in the 2032 Olympics recently announced to be held in Brisbane.
 It means that men’s netball would also grow exponentially over the next decade in a bid to guarantee netball can be played on the largest sporting stage in the world.
 There has been significant media interest in the documentary from around Australia, most notably through ABC national media, the Sports Entertainment Network (SEN), and other podcast platforms.

-We are seeking major financial investment to cover our production and post-production costs, as outlined below.
+We are seeking sponsorship to our ongoing production costs.
 We will ensure that your brand is visible to this new emerging market through the release of Rising to the Occasion.
-Investors will have their brand in front of the largest audience men’s netball has seen globally in history.
+You will have your brand in front of the largest audience men’s netball has seen globally in history.

 Our distributor has earmarked this documentary as a key piece in the sporting documentary landscape and will release the documentary to a variety of audiences, starting with theatrical release from early 2022, then through broadcast and video-on-demand (VOD) within 2-6 months following theatrical release.